Acollie/Rust-Webcrawler/README.md

 This is a web crawler written in rust.
 It visits sites and compiles a list of links.
 The aim being for them to be indexed as part of a search engine.

-# To implement

-### Ingestion engine
-A system to be able to evaluate the usefulness of pages.
 #### Parameters
 - Page title
 - Hits (pages linking)